arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP SET ALLOWED METHODS` command <!-- REF _command_.VP_SET_ALLOWED_METHODS.Summary -->designates the project methods that can be called in 4D View Pro formulas<!-- END REF -->.
+This command applies to all 4D View Pro areas initialized after its call during the session.
+It can be called multiple times in the same session to initialize different configurations.

+By default for security reasons, if you do not execute the `VP SET ALLOWED METHODS` command, no method call is allowed in 4D View Pro areas -- except if 4D's generic `SET ALLOWED METHODS` command was used (see compatibility note).
+Using an unauthorized method in a formula prints a #NAME? error in the 4D View Pro area.

+>**Compatibility**
+4D View Pro supports 4D's generic `SET ALLOWED METHODS` command if `VP SET ALLOWED METHODS` is not called, however using `VP SET ALLOWED METHODS` is recommended.
+As soon as it has been called, the `SET ALLOWED METHODS` command no longer has an effect on any 4D View Pro areas.

-n the *methodObj* parameter, pass an object in which each property is the name of a function to define in the 4D View Pro areas:
+In the *methodObj* parameter, pass an object in which each property is the name of a function to define in the 4D View Pro areas:

 |Property	|	|	|Type	|Description|
 |---|---|---|---|---|